Warning…

 For example…

-No. The Bolognese has not yet been registered by the American Kennel Club.
-But he is a part of their Foundation Stock Service, and hopefully will be recognized by the AKC soon.
+No. The American Kennel Club has not yet registered the Bolognese.
+But he is a part of their Foundation Stock Service and hopefully will be recognized by the AKC soon.

 And while…